aepokcorporation/gpu-setup-tool/docs/advanced_usage.md

 - `--frameworks` to specify frameworks you want installed.
 For example:
 - `--frameworks` pytorch cirq installs only those frameworks.

+Use:
-Use - `--no-frameworks` to skip framework installation entirely.
+ - `--no-frameworks` to skip framework installation entirely.

+- These are optional arguments users can pass to the script.
+- They provide control over specific parts of the tool's behavior.

 ## HANDLING UNKNOWN GPUS OR OSES
 If your GPU or OS isn’t recognized, the tool defaults to the unknown_gpu or fallback configurations.
 To improve support for your environment: